zsteinkamp/m4l-Knobbler4/README.md

 # Knobbler4

-Knobbler4 turns your iPad into an auto-labeling, auto-coloring, multitouch parameter control surface for Ableton Live.
+Knobbler4 turns your iPad or Android tablet into an auto-labeling, auto-coloring, multitouch parameter control surface for Ableton Live.

 ![Knobbler4 in Action](images/external-with-hand.jpg)

-Map parameters in your Ableton Live set to unmapped sliders on the iPad with a single touch.
+Map parameters in your Ableton Live set to unmapped sliders on the tablet with a single touch.
 No need to enter and exit a mapping mode.
-Access every parameter in the currently selected device, directly on the iPad.
+Access every parameter in the currently selected device, directly on the tablet.

 Parameter mapping configuration is saved with your Live Set, so you can switch between songs with minimal friction.
 Track, device, and parameter names are kept synchronized with your Live Set as you change them, even track colors!

 Parameter sliders and values are updated in real time, with the same units (e.g. dB, ms, %) displayed as what you see in Live.
-Double tap a slider on the iPad to reset the parameter to its default value.
+Double tap a slider on the tablet to reset the parameter to its default value.

 Also provides a high-resolution slider that operates on the currently selected parameter in your Live Set, and a Record-Enable toggle switch to improve the process of overdubbing automation.